Alan Tarney: Musician

 Peek left the band in May 1968, and was replaced by two new members, John Pugh and organist Lance Dixon.
 Lead singer Robert Taylor left the following month, and he was replaced by the 18-year-old blues/soul singer Wendy Saddington.
 This second line-up lasted only a few more months and made no commercial recordings before their split at the end of 1968.

 Tarney and Spencer were next reunited with Kevin Peek in the Kevin Peek Trio (1968–69).
 They moved to the UK in 1969, where they recruited an old Adelaide friend Terry Britten (ex Twilights) to join the group, which was then renamed Quartet (1969–70).
 Quartet recorded one album with Decca Records which remains unreleased, but two singles were issued on Decca: "Joseph" / "Mama Where Did You Fail" (F13072, 1970) and "Now" / "Will My Lady Come" (F12974, 1970).

 After the demise of Quartet, the four members became session musicians and songwriters, recording and writing for many top UK acts including Cliff Richard, Ray Martin Hoskins, GTO Records/the Springfield Revival and Australian Olivia Newton-John.
 Around this time Tarney also joined the Shadows and was a member from 1973 to 1977.
+Tarney twice participated in the Eurovision Song Contest, supporting the UK entries.
+In 1973, he provided vocals and bass guitar for Cliff Richard's song Power to All Our Friends placing 3rd in the competition and in 1975, he played piano and sang backing vocals for The Shadows entry Let Me Be The One which placed 2nd.
 In 1975, he was one half of Tarney/Spencer Band along with Trevor Spencer.
 They signed a 10-album deal with A&M Records, but met with little success and after three album releases, the group disbanded and discontinued their contract with agreement by the record label.